All Episodes

 Now, that's laughable.

-It is absolutely laughable, but I think I know why.
+But I think I know why.

-They've got a cred problem, because the NFL is what Irvin reports on.
+They've got a cred problem because the NFL is what Irvin reports on.

 And when you get caught up in drugs and this kind of thing in the NFL, there is a four-game suspension.

-What good is that gonna do?
+What good is that going to do?

-It just I don't know.
+It just, I don't know.

-It's it's it make it makes it literally makes no sense to me.
+It's literally makes no sense to me.

 Los Angeles and Donald, welcome.